atton16/logger/README.md

 # atton16-logger

 A pre-configured winston logger for web services.
+Works with NestJS and ExpressJS.

 ## Installation